memgraph/docs/mage/query-modules/cpp/weakly_connected_components.md

 ## Algorithm

-First analysis that someone would like to do on graph is usually search for disconnected components.
+The first analysis that is most often run on a graph is usually a search for disconnected components.
-Algorithm implemented within this module does exactly that, it searches for different components of the graph.
-Within component, nodes have connections toward each other, while between components there is no edge that connects nodes from separate components.
+The algorithm implemented within this module does exactly that, it searches for different components of the graph.
+Within components, nodes have connections toward each other, while between components there is no edge that connects nodes from separate components.

 | Trait               | Value                                                 |
 | ------------------- | ----------------------------------------------------- |